Razer Ultrabook Rendered by Fox Renderfarm Won CES 2016 Award

 Prize: Installation V-Ray 3 splash Screen

 Church on the Water by Aldo Garcia Finalist at 3D Awards 2014

 Sofa Room, by Rabih Chehab Short movie 1

-CiroSannino (profile), author and main trainer at Learn V-Ray, said: “honestly I recently got different proposals from different around the world.
+CiroSannino (profile), author and main trainer at Learn V-Ray, said: “honestly I recently got different proposals from different render farms around the world.
 I finally decided for FoxRenderfarm becasue I appreciated a quality that is not so common - availability.
 FoxRenderfarm guys are always ready to listen suggestions coming from partners and users, and customer service team are always online on Skype to help and support in any situation!
 And no waiting to start the render due to the size of FoxRenderfarm.”

 Simplicity is more difficult than sophistication.
 You must pay more efforts to make sophistication simple.
 The philosophy that RAYVISION (FoxRenderfarm) always sticks to is that technology inspires arts.
 With the most professional technical team, the best customer service team and the most powerful computing center, RAYVISION (FoxRenderfarm) can save more time for users to do more creation.

 Malaysian Flick ‘Ribbit’ to Premiere at Niagara Fest